 There are two main options with ingrown toenail treatment:

 A common question we are asked is "Can I treat an ingrown toenail myself?"
 In most cases the answer is yes!
 Ingrown toenail treatment can often be carried out easily and effectively at home using a combination of:

 If these ingrown toenail home remedies fail to resolve the problem within a week, you will need to see your doctor or a podiatrist as you may have developed in an infected ingrown toenail.
 It may be that you require minor surgery as part of your ingrown toenail treatment.

 There are two types of surgical ingrown toenail treatment commonly performed on an Unguis Incarnatus:

-1) Partial Nail Avulsion: this is where part of the nail is removed, known as a wedge resection.
+Partial nail avulsion ingrown toenail surgery is where part of the nail is removed, known as a wedge resection.
 The area is numbed with local anaesthetic and then one or both edges of the nail are trimmed.
-This makes it narrower and gives it a straight edge, making it less likely to pierce the surrounding skin.
+This makes the toenail narrower and gives it a straight edge, making it less likely to pierce the surrounding skin.

-Surgical ingrown toenail treatment to remove all or part of a nail is known as an Onychecotomy.
-It is usually carried out at your doctors (or podiatrists) surgery.
+Ingrown toenail surgery is usually carried out at your doctors (or podiatrists) surgery.
 The wound will be bandaged and you can go straight home.
 You may be given antibiotics to prevent the risk of infection and told to soak the foot to aid healing.

 You may need to rest for 1-2 days keeping your foot elevated and walking to a minimum after an Onychecotomy.
 Often there is very little pain but in some instances the foot may feel sore so it is worth talking to your doctor about suitable painkillers following ingrown toenail surgery.